Incumbents, money triumph in several contentious Illinois primaries

 Marie Newman fell just short in her hotly contested primary battle with Lipinski.

-Kelly Mazeski leads the pack in IL-06, a race that had five women vying to take on Rep. Peter Roskam in November’s general election.
+Kelly Mazeski also fell short against energy executive Sean Casten in a primary race that had five women vying to take on Rep. Peter Roskam in November’s general election.

 Suburbs set the stage for a battle for the House